 - General Surgery

-There are many potential benefits for patient when comparing da Vinci Surgery to traditional open surgery, including:
+There are many potential benefits for patient when comparing the robotic surgical system to traditional, including:

 - Smaller incisions for minimal scarring